aphroditemoon/infix-prefix/README.md

 ## 📌 Project Overview

-This project is a console-based program written in **C** that demonstrates how a **stack data structure** can be used to convert mathematical expressions.
+This project is a console based program written in **C** that demonstrates how a **stack data structure** can be used to convert mathematical expressions.

 The program provides a simple menu that allows users to:

 - Convert an **infix expression** into another expression format through the program’s conversion logic
 - Convert a **prefix expression** back into infix notation
-- Practice stack operations using a linked-list-based implementation
+- Practice stack operations using a linked list based implementation

-It is designed as a beginner-friendly data structure project for understanding how stacks work behind expression parsing and conversion.
+It is designed as a beginner friendly data structure project for understanding how stacks work behind expression parsing and conversion.

 ---

 ## ✨ Features

-- Menu-driven console program
+- Menu driven console program
 - Stack implementation using a linked list
 - Dynamic memory allocation with `malloc()` and `free()`
 - Supports operators such as `+`, `-`, `*`, `/`, and `^`